Logiqx/gps-details/docs/devices/apple/accuracy/README.md

 There are strong similarities between the Apple Watch Series 7 (BCM47764) + Series 8 + Series 9.
 Prior to watchOS 11.x the Apple Watch Series 7 + Series 8 + Series 9 saw horizontal accuracy estimates pinned to 4.7x for the majority of the time.
 Since watchOS 11.x the Apple Watch Series 7 + Series 8 + Series 9 have all seen continuous values for horizontal accuracy estimates.
 The reason for the change is unclear at this time.

 The Apple Watch Series 10 was released with watchOS 11.x, which introduced continuous values for the horizontal accuracy estimates.
-The horizontal accuracy estimates for the Series 7 + Series 8 + Series 9 also changed at the same time, but there reasons are unclear.
+The horizontal accuracy estimates for the Series 7 + Series 8 + Series 9 also changed at the same time, but the reasons are unclear.
 Possibilities include changes in the Broadcom firmware, or Apple watchOS.
 The behaviour of the Apple Watch 6 (BCM47754) remained unchanged in watchOS 11.x and 26.x.

 The Apple Watch Series 4 + Series 5 + Series 6 also have an abundance of repeated speeds in the data, regardless of watchOS.
 This may be a deficiency of the BCM47754, or it could be related to code in the Apple watchOS.
 Repeated speeds have been observed on other models of Apple Watch and when that occurs the nature of the accuracy estimates also changes.